 Assembly

-- Add 2 tbsp of red bean paste to 6 of the pancakes.
-Try and spread it so that it's thicker in the middle, this will help make the dorayaki's shape.
+- Measure out 300 g red bean paste and add about 2 tbsp to half of the pancakes.
+Try and spread it so that it's thicker in the middle, this will help make the dorayaki's classic dome shape.

 - Place a plain pancake on top of each one that has red bean paste.
 Lightly press around the edges to close the dorayaki.